TheEt1234/libox_computer/DOCS.md

 # Common troubleshooting
 - The sandbox doesn't weigh local variables
-    - You need to add libox to trusted mods for it to expose and use `debug.getlocal` and `debug.getupvalue`
+    - You need to add libox to trusted mods for it to expose and use `debug.getlocal` and `debug.getupvalue` and use those to weigh the sandbox

 # What wont be happening
 - mesecon interraction: why mesecon when you can digi